blimmer/maximize-your-output-talk/slides.md

 ## Leveraging Ebbs and Flows

 - We are not machines :robot:
-- What supports your mood and productivity? :runner: :video_game:
+- What supports your mood and productivity? :runner: :baby: :video_game:

 ---

 ## Leveraging Ebbs and Flows

 - We are not machines :robot:
-- What supports your mood and productivity? :runner: :video_game:
+- What supports your mood and productivity? :runner: :baby: :video_game:
 - When are you most productive? :sun_with_face: :new_moon_with_face:

 ---